 Crisp, clean and crystal clear, and conjured from unobstructed air the first frost of this winter season greeted all worm catchers yesterday morning.
 Cool and bright and star-shiny sheer the winter’s first offering of season’s secret ministry glossed most low lying grassy areas and hardened exposed shallow pools.
-And though our met service had forecast frost, it was no sharp event and certainly no f# affair with much of the crystalline magic dissipating with the first rays of dawn.
-The cool air exposed all al fresco breaths in bamboozled bewilderment, and having seen it all before car windscreens with vague subfusc opalescence glared opaquely, awaiting intervention with kettle or pot to clear a view to the chill.
+Though our met service had forecast frost, this was no sharp event and certainly no f# affair with much of the crystalline magic dissipating with the first rays of early sun.
+The cool air exposed all al fresco breaths in bamboozled bewilderment, and as though having seen it all before car windscreens glared with vague subfusc opalescence, awaiting intervention with kettle or pot to clear their view to the chill.

 Last winter’s first frost did not occur till quite late in the season; with November and December both recording above LTA (Long Term Average) temperatures the first frost of last winter did not settle till 5th January this year.
 So, we’ve had the first frost of last winter and the first frost of this winter ten months apart and in the same calendar year.
 This year it seems winter is settling in early: we’ve covered and cleared what we needed to, and we’ve started to harvest and use the autumn and winter stocks of swedes, parsnips and kale.
 We’ve greased the bolts and oiled the latches, and we’ve stacked and stored the planters and pots.
 And while still trafficable and feasible to do so we turned sod on that area where we had scattered wildflower seed last spring and summer in the hope that exposure to the harsher elements of the coming season may just tame its unwieldy clumped lumpiness.
 The constancy of Mrs Dirtdigger’s deadheading drill together with the relatively mild October weather meant we still had some blooms to brighten the monster’s visage on our recent visits, but, we thinks the creeping crystal carpet may have put an end to this.